dxps/postgres_playground/pghabr_xp/readme.md

         exit 1
         ;;
 esac

 exit 0
 ```

 that means (as `postgres` user):

 -   creating the file using `sudo vi /etc/init.d/partroni`
--   and make it executable using `chmod +x /etc/init.d/patroni`.
+-   and make it executable using `sudo chmod +x /etc/init.d/patroni`.

 TODO: A complete SysV init script would be [this one](https://github.com/patroni/patroni/blob/master/extras/startup-scripts/patroni).